KevCaz/thesis/man/chapitre3/main.md

 ## Co-occurrence measurement

-As mentioned in the main text, for three different scenarios, we derive a standardized co-occurrence : for a given pair of species $i$ and $j$, we examined $\frac{O_{i,j}-E_{i,j}}{SD_{i,j}}$.
+As mentioned in the main text, for three different scenarios, we derive a standardized co-occurrence: for a given pair of species $i$ and $j$, we examined $\frac{O_{i,j}-E_{i,j}}{SD_{i,j}}$.
 Here, we provide more information about the three methods wed used to analyze co-occurrence.